Migueranda/Projet_12/README.md

 - yarn or npm

 ### Launching the project

-- npx create-react-app analytics
+- clone it on your computer
-- cd analytics
+- cd projet_12
 - npm or yarn start